Alberta Record

 · Order in Council / AIMCo governance reset · in-force

-This Order in Council rescinds one appointment and appoints five new members, including the chair, to the board of directors of the Alberta Investment Management Corporation.
+This Order in Council rescinds one appointment and appoints five new members, including the chair, to the Alberta Investment Management Corporation (AIMCo) board of directors.
+It also amends exemptions for the Heritage Fund Opportunities Co

 What changed

-• The appointment of the Honourable Nate Horner, President of Treasury Board and Minister of Finance, as a member of the Alberta Investment Management Corporation (AIMCo) board of directors is rescinded.
+• Rescinded the appointment of the Honourable Nate Horner as a member of the Alberta Investment Management Corporation (AIMCo) board of directors.

-• The Heritage Fund Opportunities Corporation (HFOC) is added to Schedule C of the Funds and Agencies Exemption Regulation.
+• Added the Heritage Fund Opportunities Corporation (HFOC) to Schedule C of the Funds and Agencies Exemption Regulation, and removed the Alberta Capital Finance Authority from Schedule B.

 Why it matters

-• The appointment of five new members, including the chair, represents a significant reconstitution of the Alberta Investment Management Corporation's board of directors.
+• The appointment of five new members, including the chair, reconstitutes the Alberta Investment Management Corporation's board of directors.

-• The change in board leadership and composition may influence the strategic direction and governance of the corporation's investment activities.
+• Changes in board leadership and composition may influence the strategic direction and governance of AIMCo's investment activities, impacting public sector pension plans and provincial endowments.

-• This grants HFOC and its subsidiaries increased operational autonomy in managing public funds and investments.
+• This shifts authority regarding financial administration and oversight from the standard FAA framework, granting HFOC and its subsidiaries increased operational autonomy in managing public funds and investments.

-• The framework allows for greater flexibility in the structure and operation of HFOC's investment vehicles.
+• The framework allows for greater flexibility in the structure and operation of HFOC's investment vehicles, altering accountability and reporting requirements compared to other provincial agencies.

 Rights affected